 - C. Notification to local agencies where criminal charges may be pursued.
 Once the investigation has been completed and it has been determined that criminal charges may be pursued against the perpetrator, all appropriate local law enforcement agencies will be notified by telephone and/or in writing. - IX.
-Referral of Victims and Perpetrators of Bullying or Harassment for Counseling

-When bullying or harassment is suspected or when a bullying or harassment incident is reported, counseling services may be made available to the victim(s), perpetrator(s), and parents/guardians.

-- A. The teacher or parent/legal guardian may request informal consultation with the school counselor to determine the severity of concern and appropriate steps to address the concern.
+Referral of Victims and Perpetrators of Bullying or Harassment for Counseling When bullying or harassment is suspected or when a bullying incident is reported, counseling services may be made available to the victim(s), perpetrator(s), and parents/guardians. - A. The teacher or parent/legal guardian may request informal consultation with school staff, e.g., school counselor, school psychologist, to determine the severity of concern and appropriate steps to address the concern.
 The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school based team with a problem solving focus for consideration of appropriate services.
 Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - C. If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
-Parent or legal guardian involvement shall be required.
+Parent or legal guardian involvement shall be required. - D. The intervention team may recommend

-- D. A school-based component to address intervention and assistance shall be utilized by the intervention team.
-The intervention team may recommend - 1.
-Counseling and support to address the needs of the victims of bullying or harassment; - 2.
+- 1. Counseling and support to address the needs of the victims of bullying or harassment; - 2.
 Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - 3.
 Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate. - X. Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
 1006.09(6), F.S.
 The report shall include each incident of bullying or harassment and the resulting consequences, including discipline and referrals.
 Cyberbullying incidents shall be included within the incidents category.
-The report shall also include, in a separate section, each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents. - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying and harassment as incident codes as well as bullying-related as a related element code. - 1.
-SESIR Definitions - a.
-Bullying Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonable interfere with the individual's school performance or participation. - b.
-Harassment Any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that
+The report shall also include each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents. - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying and harassment as incident codes as well as bullying-related as a related element code. - 1.
+Bullying and/or harassment incidents shall be reported in SESIR with the bullying or harassment code. - 2.
+If the bullying or harassment results in any of the following SESIR incidents, the incident will be coded appropriately using the relevant incident code and the bullying-related code.
+Such incidents are - a.
+Alcohol - b.
+Arson - c.
+Battery - d.
+Breaking and Entering - e.
+Disruption on Campus - f.
+Drug Sale/Distribution Excluding Alcohol